The Québec maritime Blog

 Wild Fruit Marinade (makes about half a cup)

-Adapted from the Recettes section (in French only) on the Maison de la Chicoutai website
+Adapted from a recipe found on the Maison de la Chicoutai website

 Use on meat, poultry, fish, seafood or vegetables